 Let me share 6 important tips that may save your sanity, your marriage AND your business before quitting your job tomorrow.

 Don’t Create Unnecessary Stress.
 First and foremost, and I’m going to say it forcefully: don’t risk the farm until you know the business is a viable operation.
 Work your business in the evenings and on the weekends, and maybe even partner with others that can provide some labor ‘while you’re at work’.
 Keep the base pay of a day job so you don’t create additional stress for yourself.
-If you can’t pay the bills, like a house payment, rent, car payments, insurance payments, groceries or gas, then you will draw on the resources you need for the business and inevitably chew up your saving and go into debt…WHEN in reality it wasn’t necessary.
+If you can’t pay the bills, like a house payment, rent, car payments, insurance payments, groceries or gas, then you will draw on the resources you need for the business and inevitably chew up your savings and go into debt…WHEN in reality it wasn’t necessary.
 I know what you will do!!
 You will be emotionally tied to your business, like any good entrepreneur.
 Yes…you need to be emotionally invested in your business, but not to the point you’re willing to risk paying your monthly bills.

 Help Yourself Make Rational Decisions.
 When you lose your base pay and ability to survive financially, you will make short-term decisions rather than what is best for the business.
 You will move into a mode of desperation.
 That’s a dangerous place to be, and I’ve been there.
 Yes, you may pay the bills and survive, but you will have to use a fledgling business to do it.
 Thereby, it can completely handicap your business from its true success and slow down its growth because you’re using the business’s resources to live on when it’s starving for the fuel and nutrients to grow and get off the ground.